Mary Giovagnoli, Director of the Immigration Policy Center at the American Immigration Council,...

 Unauthorized immigrants pay taxes.

-- Unauthorized immigrants in South Carolina paid $43.7 million in state and local taxes in 2010, according to data from the Institute for Taxation and Economic Policy, which includes:
+- Unauthorized immigrants in South Carolina paid $33.4 million in state and local taxes in 2010, including $25.4 million in sales taxes, $3.8 million in state income taxes, and $4.3 million in property taxes, according to data from the Institute for Taxation and Economic Policy.

 Immigrants are important to South Carolina’s economy as students.